ALL

 Playground checklist

 Safe playgrounds help reduce the risk of injury to children.
-This YES test helps you to check that your child is ready for safe play.
-Take the YES test by reviewing the list of items below.
-You and your child are ready for safe play once you can check off all of the boxes.
+Review the items below to check that your child is ready for safe play.

 Use playground equipment that is good for your child's age and that your child can: